luismorenogv/ESL-demo/README.txt

 --------------------

-This single command will install all required system dependencies from the Ubuntu repositories, including the C++/FPGA toolchains and testing tools.
+This single command will install all required system dependencies from the Ubuntu repositories, including the C++/FPGA toolchains and testing tools (excluded C tests, for those, check dedicated section).

 sudo apt update && sudo apt install -y \
     build-essential \